Jagtarxsingh/coursera-web-developing/README.md

 # coursera-web-developing
-This is for coursera learning
+This is for coursera learning.
 Author - Jagtar singh